 Ability to supervise, lead, and train staff.
 Knowledge of accounting and budgeting theory and practices.
 Proficiency with databases/spreadsheets, & JHU financial systems (SAP highly preferred).
 Strong knowledge of federal funding and compliance requirements.
 Ability to make independent judgments and to act on decisions on a daily basis.
 Ability to prioritize own work and work of staff as needed.
 Ability to work with flexibility on several tasks simultaneously and to meet various concurrent deadlines.
 Very strong organizational skills, analytical and problem solving abilities, and attention to detail.
 Strong interpersonal and communication skills, both oral and written.

-Classified Title: Assistant Administrator - Clinical Working Title: Assistant Administrator - Clinical Role/Level/Range: ATP/04/PF Starting Salary Range: Employee group: Full Time Schedule: Monday - Friday, 8:00a-5:00p/ 37.5 hours per week Exempt Status: Exempt Location: 04-MD:School of Medicine Campus Department name: 10003185-SOM Sur Cardiac Surgery Personnel area: School of Medicine
+Classified Title: Assistant Administrator - Clinical Working Title: Assistant Administrator - Clinical Role/Level/Range: ATP/04/PF Starting Salary Range: Commensurate with Experience Employee group: Full Time Schedule: Monday - Friday - 8:00a - 5:00p / 37.5 hours per week Exempt Status: Exempt Location: 04-MD:School of Medicine Campus Department name: 10003185-SOM Sur Cardiac Surgery Personnel area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.